sjbylo/ocp-topics/README.md

-# All related OCP topics which can be used for workshops are here.
+# OpenShift topics for workshops.

+Each sub-directory contains instructions you can follow for each topic.

+You can git clone the repo or you can just read from the web.